valor-software/ng2-dragula/README.md

 ### `dragulaService.add(name, drake)`

-Creates a `bag` identified by `name`.
+Creates a `group` identified by `name`.
 You should provide the entire `drake` instance.
 Typically, the directive takes care of this step.

 ### `dragulaService.setOptions(name, options)`